RevisitingSSI/RevisitingSSI.com/_pages/index.md

 ## Phase 1 Goals

-Our goals in Phase 1 are to:
+In Phase 1, we will come together in individual [Working Circles](/circles/) and at all-hand meetings to:

 - **Map the problem space** through interdisciplinary perspectives
 - **Explore new lenses** that reveal blind spots or opportunities